raphael-group/hatchet/docs/source/doc_cluster_bins.md

 # cluster-bins

-This step globally clusters genomic bins along the entire genome and jointly across tumor samples, and estimate the corresponding values of RDR and BAF for every cluster in every sample. cluster-bins uses a non-parametric Gaussian mixture model (GMM) (scikit-learn implementation) for clustering; the main parameters can be tuned for dealing with special datasets, especially those with high variance or low tumor purity (see [Main Parameters](#main-parameters) below).
+This step globally clusters genomic bins along the entire genome and jointly across tumor samples.
+`cluster-bins` clusters bins while also taking into account their locations on the genome to preferentially form clusters that correspond to contiguous genomic segments on chromosome arms.
+The input/output files for `cluster-bins` are exactly the same as those for `cluster-bins-gmm`.

 ## Input

-cluster-bins takes in input a tab-separated file with the following fields.
+`cluster-bins` takes in input a tab-separated file with the following fields.

 | Field | Description |
 |-------|-------------|